facebookresearch/EgoTV/README.md

 $ make
 ```

+Now, generate dataset
 ```
 $ cd $GENERATE_DATA/gen
 $ python scripts/generate_trajectories.py
 ```

+The data is generated in: alfred/gen/dataset/

 ## Generate Layouts
 If you want to generate new layouts (aside from the generated layouts in alfred/gen/layouts/),